manishindiainc/sensyne-test/README.md

   components like Preference helper etc. Most of the time it has provided implementation for Data layer.

 * **Domain:** Actual business logic layer, defines all the models.

+## Test
+* As of now only test cases have been added for HospitalDao